bico-media/bcat/README.md

 The `15DHFxWZJT58f9nhyGnsRBqrgwK4W6h4Up` bitcom namespace must have 7 or more arguments to be valid:

 1. A string providing any unstructured `info` the sender finds relevant to share about how the B-cat transaction came to life.
-No longer than 128 characters (can be an empty string)
+No longer than 128 characters (can be an empty string in the transaction data - but please be aware that some frameworks for BSV to create and broadcast transactions will treat an empty string as no data and then not provide any string)

 2. A string providing the `MIME type` of the content of the file.
-No longer than 64 characters
+No longer than 128 characters

 3. A string providing the `charset`/encoding of the file.
-No longer than 16 characters (can be an empty string but defaults to 'UTF-8')
+No longer than 16 characters (can be an empty string after trim but defaults to 'UTF-8')

 4. A string providing the `name` of the file.
-No longer than 256 characters (can be an empty string)
+No longer than 256 characters (can be an empty string after trim)

 5. A string providing a `flag` indicating how to treat data.
-No longer than 16 characters (can be an empty string)
+No longer than 16 characters (can be an empty string after trim)

 6. 32 bytes representing the (raw) transaction ID of the transaction with the first part of data of the file (`TX1`)